-Conflicts of Interest: S Arulananda declares personal fees from Merck-Sharpe Dohme, Astra Zeneca, Boehringer-Ingelheim and Roche.
+Conflicts of Interest: HL serves as the unpaid editorial board member of Journal of Thoracic Disease from Jul 2018 to Jun 2020.
+S Arulananda declares personal fees from Merck-Sharpe Dohme, Astra Zeneca, Boehringer-Ingelheim and Roche.
 The other authors have no conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 Written informed consent was obtained from the patient for publication of this case report and any accompanying images.

 Open Access Statement: This is an Open Access article distributed in accordance with the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License (CC BY-NC-ND 4.0), which permits the non-commercial replication and distribution of the article with the strict proviso that no changes or edits are made and the original work is properly cited (including links to both the formal publication through the relevant DOI and the license).
 See: https://creativecommons.org/licenses/by-nc-nd/4.0/.

 - Mok TS, Wu YL, Thongprasert S, et al. Gefitinib or carboplatin-paclitaxel in pulmonary adenocarcinoma.
 N Engl J Med 2009;361:947-57.
 [Crossref] [PubMed]